ansh-novarroh/Verba/README.md

 # API Keys and Environment Variables

-You can set all API keys in the Verba frontend, but to make your life easier, we can also prepare a `.env` file in which Verba will automatically look for the keys.
-Create a `.env` in the same directory you want to start Verba in.
+You can set all API keys in the Vijil RAG Agent frontend, but to make your life easier, we can also prepare a `.env` file in which Vijil RAG Agent will automatically look for the keys.
+Create a `.env` in the same directory you want to start Vijil RAG Agent in.
 You can find an `.env.example` file in the [goldenverba](./goldenverba/.env.example) directory.

 > Make sure to only set environment variables you intend to use, environment variables with missing or incorrect values may lead to errors.